-Amended: The TLA has Childcare Stabilization Grants to help Childcare Providers cover costs during the COVID 19 state of emergency, while fund remain available.
+Amended: The TLA has Childcare Stabilization Grants to help Childcare Providers cover costs during the COVID 19 state of emergency.
 The goal of the program is to help Childcare Providers within our service area with operational costs to safely remain open or reopen to provide childcare to the TLA's families.
 The grant can be used to help childcare providers cover a variety of expenses including the reimbursement of expenses.